makersacademy/airport_challenge/README.md

 # GOAL
 Create a script to control airport traffic.

-The user can:
+# Features:
-- command landing & taking off planes
+- user can command landing & taking off planes
-- check the planes stored in hangar
+- user can check the planes stored in hangar
+- plane cannot land at an airport if it is already in hangar
+- plane cannot take off if it is not in the hangar
+- an airport can be created with different capacity (3 at default)

 # How to use:

 ```
-ruby airport.rb
+irb -r './lib/airport' #from the main folder
 ```

 # Feature demo: